EitanMaimoni/BloomFilter/README.md

 in order to compile and run our code you'll have to download c++ compiler, follow the instruction on this link- https://code.visualstudio.com/docs/cpp/config-mingw

-after the compiler is installed, navigate to the src folder in command line and type the following commands: g++ ./main.cpp ./AddUrl.cpp ./App.cpp ./BloomFilter.cpp ./CheckUrl.cpp ./CommandValidator.cpp ./HFunc.cpp ./OneHashValidator.cpp ./TwoHashValidator.cpp
+after the compiler is installed, navigate to the project's src folder in command line and type the following commands: g++ ./main.cpp ./AddUrl.cpp ./App.cpp ./BloomFilter.cpp ./CheckUrl.cpp ./CommandValidator.cpp ./HFunc.cpp ./OneHashValidator.cpp ./TwoHashValidator.cpp

 ./a.out

 those commands are for linux operating system.